-Causes of Back Pain During Pregnancy:
+What Causes Back Pain During Pregnancy?

-- Weight gain: The extra weight that you put on and the baby’s weight that causes pressure on the uterus and blood vessels makes it a tough job for the spine to support the same.
+Weight gain: The extra weight that you put on and the baby’s weight that causes pressure on the uterus and blood vessels makes it a tough job for the spine to support the same.
 This can also cause pain in the lower back.

-- Stress: Pregnant women undergo many stressful situations, and though it is best to keep stress at an arm’s length, it seems impossible sometimes.
+Stress: Pregnant women undergo many stressful situations, and though it is best to keep stress at arm’s length, it seems impossible sometimes.
 Stress can cause muscles to strain and thus translate into back pain during pregnancy.

-- Hormonal Changes: Pain in the lower back can be due to the growing uterus or hormonal changes.
+Hormonal Changes: Pain in the lower back can be due to the growing uterus or hormonal changes.
 You may experience pain or discomfort in your shoulders, ribcage, and upper back and in between your breasts.

-- Sciatica: A sharp shooting pain down in your legs and buttocks indicates your experiencing sciatica.
+Sciatica: A sharp shooting pain down in your legs and buttocks indicates your experiencing sciatica.
 You might also feel the pain in the front of your pelvis.
 It might get worse if you sit or stand in the same position for a longer duration.

-- Back pain history: If you had any pain in your back, pelvis or neck before conceiving can make it worse during pregnancy.
+Back pain history: If you had any pain in your back, pelvis or neck before conceiving can make it worse during pregnancy.
 Due to an old fall or injuries if any pain caused due to small fractures can also be flared up.
-Taking enough rest is the only solution for this.
+Taking enough rest is the only solution to this.

-- Hot and cold compresses- To soothe soreness and stiffness, apply warm and cold compresses at regular intervals.
+Hot and cold compresses- To soothe soreness and stiffness, apply warm and cold compresses at regular intervals.

-- Massage- Taking a gentle massage from a masseuse who is trained in prenatal massage can ease back pain, although it can be temporary, but will still make you feel better or warm water bath will relax those muscles.
+Massage- Taking a gentle massage from a masseuse who is trained in prenatal massage can ease back pain, although it can be temporary, but will still make you feel better or warm water bath will relax those muscles.

-- Exercise- Regular, light exercises during pregnancy will help muscles relax and hence treat back pain during pregnancy.
+Exercise- Regular, light exercises during pregnancy will help muscles relax and hence treat back pain during pregnancy.

-- Counselling- If you are stressed, speak to someone about it and release the tensions.
+Counseling- If you are stressed, speak to someone about it and release the tensions.

 Talk to your doctor to clear any further doubts if –

-- Pain begins abruptly, or suddenly.
+Pain begins abruptly or suddenly.

-- Rhythmic Cramping Pains that are also sudden.
+Rhythmic Cramping Pains that are also sudden.